What are the health benefits of honey? Medicine rediscovers an age-old therapy, especially for wound care.

 One high-powered honey, made from the Manuka tree, seems to have especially strong antibacterial effects.
 In a case published in early 2016, Manuka honey helped heal a recurring infection one woman suffered after bariatric surgery.
 Its power seems to come from a compound called methylglyoxal, which can be present in Manuka honey at levels 100 times higher than honey from other flowers.

-What’s more, honey seems to be effective even against “superbugs” such as methicillin-resistant Staphylococcus aureus, or MRSA, which can be contracted in hospitals and develop in hard-to-treat wounds like diabetic ulcers.
+What’s more, the health benefits of honey seem to apply to “superbugs” such as methicillin-resistant Staphylococcus aureus, or MRSA, which can be contracted in hospitals and develop in hard-to-treat wounds like diabetic ulcers.
 Studies suggest Manuka honey successfully eliminates MRSA.

 Clinical trials are ongoing.
 In 2015, one found honey healed more patients with diabetic foot ulcers (76 percent of 179 participants) at four months than conventional saline dressing (57 percent of 169).
 A 2015 review noted that 35 randomized controlled trials with a total of more than 3,600 participants have now been published on the use of honey in wound care, along with many smaller trials and case studies.
 The authors concluded sufficient evidence supports the use of honey — and Manuka honey specifically — in wound care.